remykarem/remykarem.github.io/books-src/system-design-book/src/data-sync/webhook/index.md

 * Additionally as the webhook provider, set up an /events endpoints

+* Webhook providers can store external requests in a database or in logs (see [Storing External Requests](https://www.pgrs.net/2023/12/14/storing-external-requests/).

 ~~~admonish question title="Thin vs. thick webhooks"
 This pattern is where the webhook payload contains a reference ID which you will use to call an API to retrieve the payload.